A respectful and curious approach

 - What ‘triggers’ might exist for parents to use and how do the triggers increase danger?

 - What other dangers might exist, and how will I keep my eyes open to these?

 Structured decision making safety assessment: Alcohol and other drugs

 The purpose of the safety assessment is to ensure that practitioners consider a wide range of family and environmental circumstances that affect a child’s safety and to effectively plan interventions to protect the child.
-A parent’s use of AOD is one factor to be considered.
+A parent’s use of alcohol and other drugs is one factor to be considered.

-When completing the structured decision making (SDM) safety assessment, practitioners (that is, CSOs) should gather information from a wide variety of sources.
-Practitioners engage with families, children, young people and communities whose culture, ethnicity, economic status, age, gender, spirituality and sexual orientation may differ greatly from their own.
+When completing the SDM safety assessment, CSOs should gather information from a wide variety of sources.
+CSOs engage with families, children, young people and communities whose culture, ethnicity, economic status, age, gender, spirituality and sexual orientation may differ greatly from their own.